vontell/vontell/README.md

 ## About me

-I'm the founder of [Regression Games](https://regression.gg), where we build tools for automated game testing using cutting-edge AI technology.
-In the past, I've worked on:
+I'm a Member of the Technical Staff at Anthropic.
+Previously, I was the founder of [Regression Games](https://regression.gg), where we built tools for automated game testing.
+I've also worked on:

 * 🤖 Machine learning product and infrastructure at [Instabase](https://instabase.com)
 * ⚛️ Quantum compilers at [Rigetti](https://rigetti.com)